Intersection Bodies of Polytopes: Introduction

 \section{Introduction}

 This paper studies intersection bodies from the perspective of real algebraic geometry.
 Originally, intersection bodies were defined by Lutwak \cite{Lutwak1988} in the context of convex geometry.
-They play an important role in the Busemann-Petty problem which asks if one can compare the volumes of two convex bodies by comparing the volumes of their sections \cite{Gardner19941,Gardner19942,GKS1999,Koldobsky1998,Zhang1999}.
-Moreover, Ludwig showed that the unique non-trivial GL$(d)$-covariant star-body-valued valuation on convex polytopes corresponds to taking the intersection body of the dual polytope \cite{Ludwig2006}. \\
+In view of the notion of $(d-1)$-dimensional cross-section measures and the related concepts of associated bodies (such as intersection bodies, cross-section bodies, and projection bodies), intersection bodies play an essential role in geometric tomography (see \cite[Chapter 8]{G2006} and \cite[Section 2.3]{Horst1994}).
+In particular, we mention here the Busemann-Petty problem which asks if one can compare the volumes of two convex bodies by comparing the volumes of their sections \cite{Gardner19941,Gardner19942,GKS1999,Koldobsky1998,Zhang1999}.
+Moreover, Ludwig showed that the unique non-trivial GL$(d)$-covariant star-body-valued valuation on convex polytopes corresponds to taking the intersection body of the dual polytope \cite{Ludwig2006}.
+Due to such results, the knowledge on properties of intersection bodies interestingly contributes also to the (still not systematized) theory of starshaped sets, see Section 17 of the exposition \cite{HHMM2020}.\\

 Recently, there is increased interest in investigating convex geometry from an algebraic point of view \cite{BPT2013,sinnAlgebraicBoundariesConvex2015, Sturmfels:duality, Ranestad2011}.
 In this article, we will focus on the intersection bodies of polytopes from this perspective.
 It is known that in $\R^2$, the intersection body of a centrally symmetric polytope centered at the origin is the same polytope rotated by $\pi/2$ and dilated by a factor of $2$ (see e.g. \cite[Theorem 8.1.4]{G2006}).
-Moreover, if $K$ is a full-dimensional convex body in $\R^d$ centered at the origin, then so is its intersection body \cite[Ch.
-8.1]{G2006}.
+Moreover, if $K$ is a full-dimensional convex body in $\R^d$ centered at the origin, then so is its intersection body \cite[Chapter 8.1]{G2006}.
 But what do these objects look like in general?
 In $\R^d$, with $d\geq 3$, they cannot be polytopes \cite{campi_1999,zhang_1999} and they may not even be convex.
 In fact, for every convex body $K$, there exists a translate of $K$ such that its intersection body is not convex.
 This happens because of the important role played by the origin in the construction of the intersection body. \\